Current Transportation & Infrastructure Projects

 Quebec Street Bridge over Airlawn Road

-The Quebec Street bridge over Airlawn Road, just south of I-70, was built in 1961 and rehabilitated in 2012.
-This bridge has been deemed one of the poorest quality bridges in the City, and the site poses vehicular and pedestrian safety concerns with inadequate sight distance for drivers at nearby intersections and a lack of pedestrian and bicycle connections.
+The Quebec Street Bridge over Airlawn Road, just south of I-70, was built in 1961 and rehabilitated in 2012.
+This bridge has been deemed one of the poorest quality bridges in the City, posing safety concerns with inadequate sight distance for drivers at nearby intersections.

-In 2017, Denver voters approved Elevate Bond funding to ensure the safety of this infrastructure was brought up to standard.
-In early 2022, work began on an improved design for this section of Quebec Street to address safety concerns and the lack of multimodal facilities.
+In 2017, Denver voters approved Elevate Bond funding to ensure the safety of this infrastructure is one day brought up to standard.
+In early 2022, work began on an improved design for this section of Quebec Street to address these safety concerns.

 Read more about Quebec Street Bridge over Airlawn Road